Welcome to Year 11

 Form groups will change at the start of Year 11, and for some pupils during the academic year too, to allow additional time for English, Maths and Science interventions where we feel the students will benefit from with the upcoming exams at the end of this academic calendar.
 This forms part of our intervention programme to ensure pupils have the best possible opportunity to succeed in these crucial examinations.
-The linear assessment schedule for GCSEs means the majority of their exams will take place in May/June of 2018.
+The linear assessment schedule for GCSEs means the majority of their exams will take place in May/June of 2018, with controlled assessments taking place earlier through the year.
 This means it is all the more important that students remain diligent and committed throughout this year.
 Students must make sure that their books and notes are neat and looked after so that they have them ready to use for revision.

 The vision of the Year 11 team is to encourage all students to fulfil their potential with the full support of the year team and their parents.
 A positive relationship with home is essential if the students are to achieve this.
 Success does not happen by working in isolation – we all need to help and support the most important person, which of course is the student.
 Parents’ attendance and engagement in information events such as Parents’ Evenings is vital to ensure that we are all aware of any issues or concerns surrounding each student.
 Parents may also be invited in for meetings with subject teachers or members of our Leadership Team to discuss their child’s progress and how best we can support them to achieve their full potential.
 We thank you in advance for your attendance and support with this.